Infineon/mtb-example-btsdk-ble-throughput/README.md

     In this code example, the Peripheral device requests a connection interval value of 26.25 ms, but the value you get will depend on the Central device that you use.
 The connection interval differs between iOS and Android.
 It also changes depending on the version of the OS running on the device.
 This is because the Bluetooth&reg; LE radio may have to attend to other events from the OS and the number of packets sent per connection event may not reach the maximum possible by the Bluetooth&reg; LE stack.

-    Note that the CySmart desktop application has an option to change the connection interval, but the CySmart mobile app does not support that option.
-See the "Configuring master settings" section on the [CySmart user guide](https://www.cypress.com/file/232316/download) for detailed instructions on connection parameters.
-Once a connection is established, the UART log will indicate the connection interval whenever it is changed.

 3. **ATT maximum transmission unit (MTU)**